 The accommodation for mobilization stores at Trentham remained very unsatisfactory.

 The sales of small arms to rifle clubs and the general public continued during the year.
 The total value of rifles, barrels, and components sold during the year, ending 31st March 1937 was £3,166 75, which was about £1,000 more than any previous total during recent years.
 These sales involve a considerable amount of work for the NZAOC Armourers, but this was counterbalanced by the returns.

-Australia visit by the Director of Ordnance Services
+Director of Ordnance Services visit to Australia

 As the guest of the Commonwealth Government of Australia, The Director of Ordnance Services paid a six-week visit to Australia at the end of 1936.
 During this visit, he inspected the munition establishments of the Commonwealth and visited the Ordnance establishments at Melbourne and Sydney.
 He also carried out an investigation into the accounting system of the Royal Australian Air Force.
 Much of the information obtained will be of value in the future.

 The new instrument workshop at Trentham was occupied in August 1936 and provides greatly increased facilities for repairs.
 There was a large amount of Armourers’ work in arrears, but owing to the shortage of staff, it was not been possible to undertake it.